DevExpress/devextreme-documentation/concepts/05 UI Components/DropDownBox/00 Getting Started with DropDownBox/15 Configure Selection.md

-The previous topic shows how to embed the List component into the DropDownBox' drop-down field.
-To implement a scenario where selected in the List values appear in the DropDownBox' text field, do the following:
+The previous topic shows how to embed the List component into the DropDownBox's drop-down field.
+To implement a scenario where selected in the List values appear in the DropDownBox's text field, do the following:

 1. Bind the same data source to the List and DropDownBox.
 This tutorial uses a basic array as a data source.